MarkAnderson166/andersonchain/README.md

 **Additional** validation such as balance checking, or receiver ID verification would be handled client side by a user wallet app.
 My GUI did have such validation during development, but all balance functions were converted to server-side for mining.

 The transaction timestamp is used briefly in sorting which transactions will go in each block.
-It is NOT used to retrieve a balance, it was originally designed to but that created one hell of bug that took days to find.
+It is NOT used to retrieve a balance; it was originally designed to but that created one hell of bug that took days to find.
-The block timestamp plus the transactions index within that block is used for balance retrieval functions. (further explained in mining section)
+The block timestamp plus the transactions index within that block is used for balance retrieval functions. (further explained in the 'Determiation of Balances, whats different about marks?' section.)

 ### Seperate Mempool per Server